bsanc114/Exam2/MinimumFallingPath/README.md

 You could use that subproblem to solve other subproblems like in the case above.

 *Solution*
 	From the analysis of the problem, we could use Dynamic Programming to solve this problem

+		•	We already know that the lowest row are the best case for that row since they can not continue the path.
+		•	We will start at the second to last row, and check each column for the best solution.
+			*This will be out subproblem, we will repeat this subproblem:
+				For each row:
-	•	For
+					For each index:
+						find the minimum value valid path*
+			Example: [4]
+	    		 	 | \
+	   			[7] [8]

+			Best solution would be 7.
+		•	Once we identify the best solution, then we could add it to the current location of that row.
+			We can conclude that this is the best path for this location since its the minimum path regardless of what path is chosen above that row.
+		•	We will repeat this subproblem until we reach the top row.
+			Once we are at the top row, for each value we would be able to compute the minimum falling path since we have identified the minimum path for each row below.